carrasquel/tulipan-documentation/docs/guide/properties.md

 Tulipan.js lets you use computed properties to make any logic that requires more than one expression.
 This is very convenient because to avoid performance issues Tulipan.js limits binding expressions to only one, which could be restrictive.

-## Computed properties
+## Computed Properties

 With Tulipan.js we can declare computed properties.

-Let's declare this one called myDadAge, which is 35 by default, the age my dad was when I was born.
-He gets older as I do, so to calculate his current age we can use a getter function for the property vm.myDadAge:
+Let's declare this one called `myDadAge`, which is 35 by default, the age my dad was when I was born.
+He gets older as I do, so to calculate his current age we can use a getter function for the property `vm.myDadAge`:

 JavaScript